How to Get 100 Google Reviews in 90 Days

 Every extra step kills conversion.
 Make it ridiculously easy.

-Send a text with a direct link to your Google review page.
-No login required.
-No navigation needed.
-They click the link, see the star rating, and tap five stars.
+Send a text with a direct Google review link to your review page — or a QR code posted at checkout for walk-ins.
+Make leaving online reviews as easy as it should always be: no login required, no navigation needed.
+They click the link, see the star ratings, and tap five stars.

 Then they can add a comment if they want.
 Many will.
 But the key is making the rating itself take just two taps: click link, tap stars.